membrane-io/docs/src/content/docs/features/state.md

 }
 ```

 You can also provide type information for `state` by exporting a `State` type or interface.
+The [membrane module](/reference/membrane-module) imports this type/interface to add type information to state.

 ```ts twoslash
 // @module: esnext